-Pam and Jennifer set out to structure the project (more on that in a bit), and Sandie recruited professional artists and amateur artists alike to submit concept designs.
+The project took over a year of preparation.
+Back in 2019, Pam and Jennifer set out to structure the project, and Sandie recruited professional artists and amateur artists to submit concept designs.
 She also created optional workshops on how to paint, decorate and weatherize the fiberglass structures.

 Pam thought they’d get 25 sign-ups, maybe 30.
 When they reached 75 orders, they had to cap it off.

 “At first we were a bit nervous no one would sign up.
 Then the orders came in,” says Pam.
 “We even had a waiting list.”